Comparing HEXO (HEXO) & Its Competitors

 |10

-35.3% of HEXO shares are held by institutional investors.
-Comparatively, 19.8% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
-25.7% of shares of all “Medicinals & botanicals” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+35.3% of HEXO shares are owned by institutional investors.
+Comparatively, 19.8% of shares of all “Medicinals & botanicals” companies are owned by institutional investors.
+25.7% of shares of all “Medicinals & botanicals” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

 Profitability

-This table compares HEXO and its peers’ net margins, return on equity and return on assets.
+This table compares HEXO and its rivals’ net margins, return on equity and return on assets.

 |Net Margins